hasanulmukit/checkers-game-nextjs/README.md

-# aCheckers
+# Checkers

-**aCheckers** is a modern, interactive checkers game built with Next.js (using the App Router), Tailwind CSS, and React DnD.
+**Checkers** is a modern, interactive checkers game built with Next.js (using the App Router), Tailwind CSS, and React DnD.
 This project reimagines the classic board game with advanced gameplay features, an intuitive drag-and-drop interface, and a modern aesthetic.

 ## Features